Embracing The Enneagram: A Tool for Deep Personal Growth, Not Just a Personality Test

 Perhaps you’ve taken the Enneagram Test in school or at work.
 Maybe you’ve never heard of it.

-The Enneagram is an ancient personality framework that has a rich history and can be instrumental in self-reflection and relationships.
+The Enneagram is a personality framework that has a rich history and can be instrumental in self-reflection and relationships.
 After you answer the questionnaire, you are matched with one of nine numbers representing your basic personality type.
 Now, you may think that people are far too unique to fit into only nine categories, however the Enneagram is simply an outline that points to the infinite variations and layers that accompany each number.

 Today, people often take the test and let the number they receive be the final verdict.
 “Well, I’m a 2 so that’s just the way I am,” is a commonly heard excuse for any attributes that the number may carry.
 Unfortunately, this kind of mindset limits just how insightful the Enneagram can be.